Saaho: Director Sujeeth Feels TARGETED; Retorts 'What Did I Do? As If I've Committed A Crime'

 "I don't know why all these reports targeting me are being published.
 I last gave interviews one day after the release of Saaho.
 Even when I say ‘no comments', it is turned into an interview.
 And those quotes are now being used against me," said Sujeeth.

-Why Sujeeth Is Avoiding Media?
+Why Sujeeth Is Avoiding Media

 The Saaho director says that he is staying away from the media and public appearances because of all the negativity being thrown at him and the movie.
 He asks, "Love or hate the film.
 But why target me?"